ewebtechsuk/aktonz/README.md

    git push origin staging
    ```

+When pushing to GitHub, authenticate either via SSH using a repository URL like
+`git@github.com:<user>/<repo>.git`, or over HTTPS using a Personal Access Token
+in place of your password.
+GitHub no longer accepts account passwords for push
+operations.

 ## Handling large files

 Avoid committing large files such as `.wpress` archives directly to the repository.
 Use Git LFS to manage them or add the file patterns to `.gitignore` to keep the repository lightweight.